 The championship came down to the final race and by finishing 5th at Fontana Scott sealed the IndyCar Championship.
 He finished the 2013 season as the driver with the best average running position of any driver at 7.83.

 After a move to Chevrolet engines in the 2014 season, Dixon secured a wind at Mid-Ohio and Sonoma Raceway.
 His win at Sonoma marked his 35th win in Indy car racing, moving him into a tie for fifth with Bobby Unser on the all-time wins list.
 He finished third in the Verizon IndyCar Series points race, making him the only driver to finish in the top three dating back to the 2006 season.

-2015 marked Scott’s 14th year with TCGR – the longest tenure for a driver in team history (1990-Present).
-He opened the season by winning the first race at Long Beach, and got his second win of the season at Texas.
+Dixon opened the 2015 season by winning the first race at Long Beach, and got his second win of the season at Texas.
 The Championship came down to the last race of the season at Sonoma, and Scott won the race securing his 4th Indycar Series Chamionship.

 2016 saw Dixon move into the sole owner of fourth place on the all-time INDYCAR win list with 40 wins (Phoenix, Watkins Glen) passing Al Unser Sr., who had 39 wins.
 He finished sixth in the 2016 Verizon IndyCar Series Championship and recorded 16 starts, two wins, two poles, five top-five finishes, 11 top-10 finishes, and led 268 laps.